stopsopa/validator/README.md

     maxMessage      : 'You must select at most {{ limit }} choice.|You must select at most {{ limit }} choices.',
 });

-// or shorter syntax if ony min and max given and min = max:
+// or shorter syntax if ony choices are given:

 new Choice(['...']); // just choices
 ```